The CCPC and protected disclosures

 If you are concerned that your identity is not being protected by the CCPC, you should notify the CCPC as soon as practicable.
 Such concerns will be reviewed and appropriate action taken where necessary.

-Where a worker provides contact details, the CCPC will acknowledge receipt of the disclosure and provide relevant information to them regarding the investigation process within 7 working days.
+Where a reporting person provides contact details, the CCPC will acknowledge receipt of the disclosure and provide relevant information to them regarding the investigation process within 7 calendar days.
 Follow up and further contact will be made with them after an initial screening of the disclosure has taken place, and additional information may be sought at this time.
-The CCPC will diligently follow up on the report (including if it is made anonymously); give feedback, within 3 months, on actions taken or planned (this can be extended to 6 months in certain justified cases, and feedback will be provided in 3-month intervals); and give information on the final outcome of any investigations.
+The CCPC will diligently follow up on the report (including if it is made anonymously); give feedback, within 3 months, on actions taken or planned (this can be extended to 6 months in certain justified cases), provide feedback in 3-month intervals; and give information on the final outcome of any investigations.